CambellX/CTF-Writeups/README.md

 # CTF-Writeups

-Lowk i never post writeups, but here are some
+Lowkey, I never have enough time to complete writeups.
+Here are some when I have spare time.